 Never let the person sleep if you see these heroin overdose symptoms.
 There is time to get them help, but responsive action is necessary.

 How Acqua Recovery Center Can Help

-Now that you understand a bit more about heroin overdose symptoms, we welcome you to give the Acqua Recovery Center staff a call.
-Contact us at 866-830-4628 to set up a consultation or to have your questions answered.
+Now that you understand a bit more about heroin overdose symptoms, we welcome you to give the Acqua Recovery addiction treatment staff a call.
+Contact us at [Direct] to set up a consultation or to have your questions answered.
 With the right tools and support from trained professionals, the road to wellness is much smoother.
-Specifically, you don’t have to walk it alone.
+Specifically, you don't have to walk it alone.